skorikoffdant/ECG_extraction/README.md

 * The BPM estimation is basic and should not be treated as a medical measurement.
 * The program is not a diagnostic medical tool.

-## License

-No license has been specified yet.
-Add a license before using or distributing this project publicly.